 Tip #2 Do Not Try to Go Back to Work Too Fast

-The second most important thing to remember – do not go back to work too fast.
+The second most important thing to remember is to not return to work too quickly.
 Many times dentists have built a nice, substantial practice with patients, staff, and other dentists depending on them.

 Resist the urge to pull yourself back to work too quickly.
 You do not want to find yourself in court because you performed a procedure that you were not physically and mentally ready to perform.